David-51/PathLoader/Readme.md

 ## Getting Started

-Edit PathLoaderAssets.php and add the folder you need in the constant array PATH
+Edit Assets/PathLoaderAssets.php and add the folder you need in the constant array PATH

 example : ```CONST PATH = ['Controller', '/public/views'];```